 Hard trekking expects us today so we finish our breakfast to gain more energy and get ready for the trek.
 First, we hike for 3 hours to get to Paucarcancha (3,205 m/10,515 ft).
-There, our Tour Guide shows you around antique Inca´s ruins called Inkaracay!
+There, our Tour Guide shows you around antique Inca ruins called Inkaracay!
 Then we descend for a couple of minutes to the town of Wayllabamba (3,000 m/9,842 ft).
-There, we say good-bye to our horseman and horses and welcome our Porters as we join the route of Inca Trail where only Porters are permited.
+There, we say goodbye to our horsemen and horses and welcome our Porters as we join the route of the Inca Trail where only Porters are permitted.
 Before we continue climbing, we enjoy lunch.
 During hiking, we can appreciate a cloud forest with its native trees, orchids, mosses, ferns as well as birds.
-Finally we get to our next campsite at Llullucha Pampa (3,855 m/12,650 ft)
+Finally, we get to our next campsite at Llullucha Pampa (3,855 m/12,650 ft)

 Estimated trekking time: 7 hours

 Min. elevation: 3,000 m/9,842 ft